litmuschaos/m-agent/README.md

 # m-agent
-Machine Agent aka. m-agent is a lightweight, platform-generic daemon agent that can remotely inject faults into Guest-OS scoped resources, as part of the Litmus Chaos Experiments.
+Machine Agent a.k.a. m-agent is a lightweight, platform-generic daemon agent that can remotely inject faults into Guest-OS scoped resources, as part of the Litmus Chaos Experiments.

 # Requirements
 - Linux OS [Tested on Ubuntu, CentOS, RHEL, and SUSE Linux]
 - Systemd

 # Installation
-To install m-agent in your target machine, you can use the following commands in your target machine:
+To install m-agent in your target machine, you can execute the following commands in the target machine:
 ```
 $ curl -fsSL -o get_m-agent.sh https://raw.githubusercontent.com/litmuschaos/m-agent/master/scripts/install.sh
 $ chmod 700 get_m-agent.sh